Living in Volcan: A Mountain Town for a Healthy Lifestyle

 Safety

-Safety is a concern for expats who move to Panama and Latin America in general.
+Safety is a concern for expats moving to Panama and to Latin America in general.
 But as many expats will tell you, they feel perfectly safe in the Volcan area, including at night.

 It’s common to see young children walking home from school.